cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - Tower.
 These are files that are initially formed in [Cetmix Tower](https://cetmix.com/tower) and are uploaded to remote server.
 For example configuration files.
 Such files are rendered using variables and can be created and managed using file templates.

-To create a new file go to `Cetmix Tower/Files/Files` click `Create` and put values in the fields:
+To create a new file go to `Cetmix Tower -> Files -> Files` click `Create` and put values in the fields:

 - **Name**: Filesystem filename
 - **Source**: File source.
 Available options are `Server` and `Tower`.
 Check above for more details.